The RAF Typhoon FGR.Mk 4 is a multi-role combat aircraft.

 The Royal Air Force has the largest fleet of Eurofighter Typhoons with the 100th aircraft delivered to No 1 (Fighter) Squadron at RAF Leuchars in January 2013.

-According to the RAF, the Typhoon's most essential role is for Quick Reaction Alert for UK and Falkland Islands airspace.
+The Typhoon's most essential role is for Quick Reaction Alert for UK and Falkland Islands airspace, according to the RAF.

 Detachments have also reinforced NATO air defence in the Baltic and Black Sea regions.